Challenger (eagle)

 Challenger is a non-releasable bald eagle in the care of the non-profit American Eagle Foundation.
 He is the first bald eagle in history trained to free fly over stadium events, including the World Series and United States presidential inaugurations.

 Life

 At some point, during a storm in 1989, Challenger was blown from his nest as an eaglet.
 He was found and fed by well-meaning humans who placed him with a rehabilitation program.
 During his early years, he experienced too much human contact and imprinted on his human handlers.
-Two unsuccessful release attempts resulted in Challenger being deemed non-releasable, and he was eventually being handed over to the Federal authorities.
+Two unsuccessful release attempts (including one that almost cost him his life) resulted in Challenger being deemed non-releasable, and he was eventually handed over to the Federal authorities.
 Authorities have since given Challenger to the American Eagle Foundation for care and educational programs.
-He lives with other birds of prey at in Pigeon Forge, Tennessee.
+He lives with other birds of prey in Pigeon Forge, Tennessee.
 Challenger is named in honor of the space shuttle crew, who were killed when it disintegrated shortly after launch.

 In 2019, on Challenger's 30th birthday, American Eagle Foundation announced that the eagle would be retired from free flights and make only gloved appearances.
+In June 2024 the eagle underwent successful cataract surgery.